reeseaustin55/Gwyddion_2_Python_Code/README.md

 └── video.py               # ffmpeg-based video stitching helpers
 ```

-A helper script, `run_batch.py`, demonstrates how the API can be consumed from
+Helper scripts in the repository demonstrate how the API can be consumed from
 Python code while preserving the editable "user settings" block from the
-original script.
+original script:

+* `run_batch.py` runs the full image processing workflow (optionally including
+  video creation).
+* `render_video.py` stitches already-processed images into a video without
+  reprocessing the raw SPM data.

 ## Installation